colbrydi/easybuild_local/README.md

 # Getting Started with the EasyBuild Local Directory

-This guide will help you get started with using the EasyBuild repository for local software installations.
+This guide will help you get started with using the EasyBuild repository for local software installations on the Michigan State University (MSU) High Performace Computing Center (HPCC).
 Follow the steps below to set up your environment, build software, and manage your installations.

 ### Table of Contents
 - [First Time Setup Guide](#first-time-setup-guide)